Hydrocephalus is a condition caused by accumulation of cerebrospinal fluid in the brain.

-The brain is located in the cranial cavity which is eclosed space with constant volume.
+The brain is located in the cranial cavity.
+It is a closed space with constant volume.
+Yet brain does not occupy the entire space in the cranium.
 It is surrounded by cerebrospinal fluid (CSF).
-CSF is continuously produced in the brain by choroid plexus and passes through ventricular system to reach the outer surface.
-There are four interconnected ventricles in the brain connected to subarachnoid space.
+CSF is continuously produced in the brain by choroid plexus.
+It fills brain ventricles and subarachnoid space.
+There are four ventricles in the brain connected to subarachnoid space.

 CSF passes from ventricles to subarachnoid space and then it is reabsorbed into blood circulation by the system of arachnoid granulations or villi.
 Cerebro-spinal fluid is constantly produced and reabsorbed.
 Daily CSF production is about 600 ml and total volume of cerebro-spinal fluid in the central nervous system is approximately 150 ml.
 Therefore, CSF is renewed 4-5 times every day.
 CSF production is pressure independent - meaning that no matter what is the pressure inside the brain the amount of newly formed CSF is constant.

-On the other hand, absorbtion of the CSF is is pressure dependent.
-The higher the pressure in the subarachnoid space the higher the reabsorbion rate.
-This peculiar mechanism maintains normal pressure inside the cranial cavity and optimises brain functions.
+On the other hand, absorption of the CSF is is pressure dependent.
+The higher the pressure in the subarachnoid space the higher the absorption rate.
+This peculiar mechanism maintains normal pressure inside the cranial cavity and optimizes brain functions.